AP Physics 1 and 2

-Instructor qualifications: Mr. Kernion is a veteran AP Physics teacher who has been guiding talented students for nearly 30 years.
+Instructor qualifications: Dr. Kernion is a veteran AP Physics teacher who has been guiding talented students for over 30 years.
 He earned a Bachelor of Science degree in Ceramic Science and Engineering at Penn State and began his career as a research engineer for US Steel.
 After taking science education courses at the University of Pittsburgh to gain secondary education certification in Physics and Chemistry, he began his teaching career in 1986.
-Mr. Kernion has also earned a Master of Arts degree in Liberal Studies from Duquesne University and is currently in the doctoral program for STEM Education at the University of Pittsburgh with an expectation to graduate in 2019.
-He has also served as the science department chair for a large suburban school district for much of his teaching career, with a focus on curricular design and teacher training.
-One of the most important aspects of Mr. Kernion's teaching is his emphasis on methodology over memorization.
+Dr. Kernion has also earned a Master of Arts degree in Liberal Studies from Duquesne University and Doctor of Education degree in STEM Education at the University of Pittsburgh.
+His dissertation topic was Scientific Argumentation in an Online AP Physics 1 Course.
+He has also served as the science department chair for the North Allegheny School District (one of Pennsylvania's most highly rated districts) for much of his teaching career, with a focus on curricular design and teacher training.
+In 2013, he was named an Educator of Distinction by the Coca-Cola Scholars Foundation.
+One of the most important aspects of Dr. Kernion's teaching is his emphasis on methodology and conceptual development over memorization.
 His students learn the "Big Ideas," which he has been presenting for years, long before it was the latest trend in high school education.
 His courses emphasize this long-term learning method.
 Consequently, any student, regardless of his or her learning style, can easily plug into the flow of the course and gain a deep understanding of the material.
-This will be Mr. Kernion's third year with PA Homeschoolers.
+This will be Dr. Kernion's sixth year with PA Homeschoolers.
 He is very excited to be a part of the faculty and to broaden his reach to the homeschool community.
+Interestingly, Dr. Kernion's twin brother, Mark, is an AP Chemistry teacher for PA Homeschoolers.
+The effectiveness of Mark's AP Chemistry course matches Jack's AP Physics courses due to similarity in style and rigor.
+Students who want to have a seamless AP science experience should consider both courses during their high school career.

 Click here to read class reviews from past participants